HCDE 590–591 Capstone · MindOS

 5 observations · Meaningful Connection failure

-"I appreicate the newer influencers speaking about their own expereinces.
+"I appreciate the newer influencers speaking about their own experiences.
 I feel better even though I don't actually know them."
 "Finding solutions in common hobby groups [Subreddits] is helpful social media to me."
-"I feel informed... trying to keep up on news" "...shared art boards or styles, I really grow from feedback but construction comments [versus mean comments with no gudiance] are hard to get."
+"I feel informed... trying to keep up on news" "...shared art boards or styles, I really grow from feedback but constructive comments [versus mean comments with no guidance] are hard to get."
 "I like finding people that are going through the same things as me."
 Users find a sense of connection with others, even those they don't know, through shared experiences or emotions.

 Balance between Engagement & Wellbeing